Outpatient Therapist – Chambersburg

 - Collaborate with parents, caseworkers, school personnel, and other relevant systems.

-- Flexible day-time schedule with no on-calls hours.
+- Flexible day-time schedule with no on-call hours.

 What We Provide

-- Consistent referrals, beautiful office, and a dynamic, supportive work environment that values work-life balance and high quality care.
-Full-time therapists have their own offices.
+- Consistent referrals, beautiful office space, and a dynamic, supportive work environment that values work-life balance and high quality care.

 - Billing, credentialing, and intake scheduling.